TekkaGB/AemulusModManager/README.md

 - Description is to describe the package in the box under the thumbnail.
 It could be however long you want and include newlines and tabs if you so desire.

 ### Creating/Editing Metadata
-There are multiple ways to create/edit these files:
+There are multiple ways to create/edit Package.xml files:

 If you place a mod folder in the Packages directory and refresh, it will automatically create a Package.xml with the name as the name of the folder with the rest of the metadata blank.
 You can then edit the Name, Author, and Version by double clicking on their cells in the Package grid.
-You can also manually edit the xml file yourself.
-You would need to in order to manually edit the link and description.
-Just make sure when you edit it manually that you change blank entries like
-<author/> to <author>Tekka</author> where Tekka is the author you wanted to add in manually.
-Also
-make sure you change `&` to `&amp;` in order for the xml to parse it correctly.
+You can modify all parts of the metadata by right clicking the row and selecting Edit Metadata.
+A window with the current metadata will pop up and you can edit whatever you like here.

 I also added a New button on the top right that brings up a window for you to type in the metadata and have the Package.xml be created for you.
 When you type in the name and author it autofills a suggested ID but you can feel free to change it if you want.
-When you create the package, it'll create a folder with the mod name and version as well as the Package.xml and will open it for you.
+Also included in the window is a file selector for the preview.
+Choose a png that you want to display as the preview when using this option.
+When you create the package, it'll create and open a folder with the mod name and version as well as the Package.xml and preview chosen named as Preview.png inside.
 You can now put the contents of the mod/package inside this folder to be used in your Aemulus loadout and/or to distribute.

 ## Compatibility with P4G Music Manager
 Since Aemulus Package Manager deletes the entire mods directory everytime you rebuild, it also deletes the mods/SND folder which P4G Music Manager utilizes.
 To add compatibility I added a checkbox in the Config menu to Empty SND Folder.
 By default, it leaves the SND folder in tact.
 Enabling it will delete the SND Folder.

 ## Launching the Game from the Manager
 A new QoL feature added in v1.2 is the Launch button.
 This is used to be able to launch your modded game straight from the package manager after building your loadout.
 You can setup the paths for this to work in the config menu.
-Click Setup Shortcut to get started.
-Two file dialogs will appear after another.
-They will prompt you to select P4G.exe and Reloaded-II.exe.
+Under P4G Launch Shortcut click browse to select P4G.exe and Reloaded-II.exe in their proper spots.
 Once you picked valid exe's, the Launch button on the main window will now start the game for you.

 ## For Mod Creators - Aemulus Logo Overlay
 If you'd like to include an Aemulus overlay in your mod thumbnails to indicate that it supports Aemulus (which just means having a named folder and a mods.aem if necessary), you can use the file aemulus_overlay.png included in the download.
 Thanks to Pixelguin for designing it.